marbrex/tiw-data-integration-quality/OpenRefine/OpenRefine-Project.md

 ##### Incoherent / Invalid values
 Despite the Gender and Race being values originating from a **white list**, these fields may be left blank.
 However, in both questions, there is an option to abstain from answering.
 Thus, blank values may be considered as **invalid** for these fields and transformed to the dedicated value (that is "Prefer not to answer").

+Also, for Gender column, there is *1* duplicated record for "Prefer not to answer", that can be changed to a more frequent value that is "Other or prefer not to answer".

+**Cleaning:**
+- Using Facets or Transform function, replace blank values by "Prefer not to answer".
+- For Gender column, merge 2 values meaning the same thing, i.e. "Prefer not to answer".

 ### 1.1) How many records have empty fields (if any) ?

-To find how many records have **at least 1** empty field, we can proceed as follows:
+To find the total amount of how many records have **at least 1** empty field, we can proceed as follows:

 1) Apply the "Blank records per column" facet on the "All" column
 2) Among the results, choose the maximum value.